liamckenna/LEE_SPEAK/content/pokeleef/volume-i/chapter-2.md

 I knew LEAF was about to start with his bird.
 Don't ask me how -- it's a trade secret.
 Part of what makes me the incredible trainer I am.
-I remembered watching the first episode of the anime and how quickly all those sparrows got fried from Ash's pikachu{{< sprite firered-leafgreen pikachu tight>}}.
+I remembered watching the first episode of the anime and how quickly all those sparrows got fried from Ash's Pikachu{{< sprite firered-leafgreen pikachu tight>}}.

 I knew exactly who to use.
 "GO PIKABLUE{{< sprite firered-leafgreen pikachu tight>}}!"